hortonew/k8s-gitops-lab/README.md

 ### RabbitMQ Rust App

-App to make use of queues in rabbitmqa
+App to make use of queues in rabbitmq

 ```sh
 k apply -f argocd-apps/4-rabbitmq-rust-app/